Skip to content

 How many dogs are in Vienna though, and how do I know that’s true?

-According to the City of Vienna, as of September 1st last year (2022), there were officially 56,792 in Vienna.
+According to the City of Vienna, as of September 1st, 2022, which is when the latest figures were released, there were officially 56,792 in Vienna.
 (See official figure here)

 This is an easy number for the city to figure out as, according to Vienna’s dog laws, every dog in Vienna must be micro-chipped and then registered in the city’s Pet Database for Dogs (in German the Heimtierdatenbank für Hunde).